davidtchiu/davidtchiu.github.io/teaching/cs161/lab8.cc/index.md

 - Finally, we add up all the values resulting from "Step 2" in your local array to obtain:
 6 + 9 + 5 + 9 + 4 + 5 + 0 + 4 + 4 + 8 + 4 + 1 + 9 + 4 + 6 == 78.
 Then add in the checksum to obtain 78 + 2 == 80, and calculate 80 % 10.
 Because this result is zero, this credit card number validates.

+- To test, go back and run the `main` method.
+You may not want to use your own credit card numbers to test, which is understandable, but <a href="https://www.dcode.fr/luhn-algorithm">this link</a>
+	lets you generate  valid credit card numbers!

 #### Submitting Your Assignment